fearofcode/arete/README.md

 arete
 -----

-Arete is a simple command-line flashcard application.
+Arete is a simple command-line flashcard application written in Rust.

-It works by importing YAML files containing exercises.
+It works by importing YAML files containing exercises to be reviewed later.

 It uses PostgreSQL to store data.

 In the future, there may be additional features.

-Arete is intended to be used for remembering what you learn about math and science.
+Arete is intended to be used for remembering what you learn about math and science by encouraging rigorous, active learning.

 ## How it works